 Placement Test: A computerized test that assesses the student's level in English and Math.

-Preregistration: The specified time that students can register with their academic advisor for the next semester.
+Preregistration: The specified time that students can meet with their academic advisor to review a student's academic plan and determine classes for the next semester.

 Prerequisite: A course that must be taken prior to another course.